Battle of Britain Day: Close to contact

 LG 2 took off as the bombers crossed the English coast.
-Even with bombs, the Bf 109s were expected to overhaul the bombers and attack London a few minutes before the main raids began.
+Even with bombs, the Bf 109s were expected to overtake the bombers and attack London a few minutes before the main raids began.
 Park interpreted the LG 2 raid as a major thrust and was determined to meet the "second wave" as he saw it.
 He scrambled six more squadrons but kept four reserve squadrons at Hornchurch and RAF Tangmere.
 As the forces closed, around 120 Bf 109s and 25 Do 17s were facing 245 Spitfires and Hurricanes.